 Now, more than ever, it’s important to keep Providence residents safe and healthy.
 To provide residents extra space to maintain physical and mental health close to home, the City of Providence has launched Providence Slow Streets.
-The pilot program—set to launch on May 2nd—designates about 11 miles of slow street zones to provide people walking, running, and riding bicycle space to safely get fresh air, sunlight, and exercise.
-Residents should check back regularly for newly posted information or sign up for PVD311 for future updates to the program.
+The pilot program—launched on May 2—designates over 7 miles of slow street zones to provide people walking, running, and riding bicycle space to safely get fresh air, sunlight, and exercise.
+As Providence moves into the next phases of reopening, residents should check back regularly for newly posted information or sign up for PVD311 for future updates to the program.

 What are Slow Streets?

 “Slow streets” is a term used to describe a temporary change to city streets to create extra space for walking, running, and biking.
 Slow streets provide equitable access to our City’s largest public asset—our streets!
 Streets designated as Slow Streets are not fully closed to cars, but are closed to through traffic— meaning only emergency vehicles, trash, and recycling vehicles, people who live on the street, need to access for essential business on the street, or are making local deliveries to places on the street may drive on it.
 Speed limits will temporarily be reduced to 10 miles per hour to keep everyone safe.

 Which streets will be temporarily designated as Slow Streets?